dv20/AsianPopulation/README.md

 Data Processing and Cleaning: The script takes the .csv file as input.
 It checks for the Null values and fill the mean value of the column in place of null.

-Data Analysis: The script is used to answer the following questions:
+Data Analysis: The script is used to find the followings:

-•	Total population of Asia.
+1. Total population of Asia in 2020.
-•	Top 5 Highest density Country
+2. Top 5 Highest density Countries.
-•	Top 5 Highest percentage Urban population Country
+3. Top 5 countries with highest percentage Urban population.
-•	Top 5 Maximum Median Age Country
+4. Identifying top 5 countries with largest median age.

 ## Instructions to run Python File